zulip/zulip/docs/development/setup-recommended.md

 vagrant up --provider=docker
 ```

-The first time you run this command it will take some time because vagrant
+The first time you run this command it will take some time because Vagrant
 does the following:

 - downloads the base Ubuntu 20.04 virtual machine image (for macOS and Windows)